saidbleik/batchai_mm_ad/Readme.md

 ## Prerequisites
 The solution requires setting up a number of cloud resources before building the pipeline.
 For convenience, these resources can be grouped under the same [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal).
 You can follow the links below for more information on how to create these services.
 The simplest way is by using the [Azure Portal](https://portal.azure.com/), or alteratively, using the [Azure CLI](https://github.com/Azure/azure-cli).
+Make sure you create the resource group first and specify that group when creating the following services.

  - [Azure Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/)
  - [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/)